jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 >
 > `/casper/installer.squashfs` contains the entire Ubuntu Live Server OS, including a `cloud-init` and `systemd` configuration.
 >
 > `casper` leverages `initrd` (initializes a disk from RAM) and `vmlinuz` (a compressed kernel for the RAM disk) to provide the bootable layer for the `/casper/installer.squashfs` filesystem.
-This is why everything "just works" - `cloud-init` runs on every boot (finding our 'CIDATA' SUB volume for setup).
+This is why everything "just works" - `cloud-init` runs on every boot (finding our 'CIDATA' USB volume for setup).

 I tried to sketch out a different view of how all the components interact.
 It reads from the top to bottom; from boot to provisioned host.
 Pay attention to the bottom components `subiquity` & `curtin` as they're covered in subsequent sections.